How to Change Braille Display Notification Timeout in Windows 11

 - Pick your timeout length.
 Choose how long you want notifications to stay on your braille display before they disappear.
 You can select options like 5 seconds, 10 seconds, or more.

 What happens when you’re done?
-Your braille display notifications will now stay visible for the duration you selected.
+Your braille display notifications will now remain visible for the duration you selected.

 Summary

-You’ve learned how to change the braille display notification timeout in Windows 11, giving you control over how long messages appear.
-Adjusting this setting helps make your braille display easier to use by preventing interruptions and personalizing your experience.- You learned how to open the Settings app and find the Narrator braille display options.
+This guide explained how to adjust the braille display notification timeout in Windows 11.
+You learned the steps to access Settings, find Narrator options, and modify notification duration.
+Personalizing this setting ensures your braille display notifications appear for the optimal amount of time for you.- You learned how to open the Settings app and find the Narrator braille display options.

 - You can change how long notifications stay on your braille display to make reading easier and avoid interruptions.